-Most frequently utilized by businesses that are experiencing financial difficulties but intend to continue operating.
-Chapter 11 allows a distressed business to reorganize by providing it immediate relief from its creditors, while allowing it an opportunity to restructure its finances and propose a plan for dealing with its creditors.
+Chapter 11 restructuring plans can be as varied as the business entities that file them.
 Under certain circumstances, a business entity can sometimes shed itself of unsecured debt, while retaining assets and continuing operations.
 Under other circumstances, a business may propose to downsize and/or sell off certain assets, while proposing to repay necessary creditors.
-Chapter 11 plans can be as varied as the business entities that file them.

 The business’s plan must be approved by the Bankruptcy Court and will be evaluated based on the following factors:

 - Good Faith.
 The business must be acting in accordance with the Bankruptcy Code and make no attempt to break or subvert any relevant law or regulation.

 - Feasibility.
 The plan must have reasonable odds of success.
 Creditors and the Court will object to plans that have logical gaps or are incompatible with the company’s available resources.